Originally Published: December 24, 2016

 - Luminarc Lead-Free Jumbo Mugs

-- Bodum Bistro Glass Coffee Mugs (Note: since I have not tested these exact mugs from this link, please know that if these have a painted logo on the bottom Bodum brand logos can be painted with high lead paint, if there is no logo on the bottom then they are most likely lead-free as the glass from this brand does not have lead.)
+- Note: Since I have not tested these exact mugs from this link, please know that if older mugs from this brand have a painted logo on the bottom Bodum brand logos may be painted with high lead paint.
+If there is NO logo on the bottom then they are most likely lead-free as the glass from this brand does not have lead.
+Additionally, with several new Bodum pieces I have tested (in 2018) the logo paint on these items has been lead-free, although prior to that this logo-paint consistently tested positive for Lead..

 - I don’t HAVE these but I really would love to get a set!: Insulated double wall glass coffee mugs.